Automatic Resource Optimization

 As of today, nixbuild.net will automatically select resources (CPU count and memory amount) for builds submitted to it.
 Based on historic build data, nixbuild.net calculates a resource allocation that will make your build as performant as possible, while wasting minimal CPU time.
 This means nixbuild.net users get faster and cheaper builds, while also taking away the user’s burden of figuring out what resource settings to use for each individual build.

 Previously, all builds were assigned 4 CPUs unless the user configured resource selection differently.
 However, configuring different resource settings for individual builds was difficult, since Nix has no notion of such settings.
-Additionally, it is really tricky to know wether a build will gain anything from being allocated many CPUs, or if it just makes the build more expensive.
-It generally requires the user to try out the build with different settings, which is time-consuming for a single build and almost insurmountable for a large set of builds with different characteristics.
+Additionally, it is really tricky to know whether a build will gain anything from being allocated many CPUs, or if it just makes the build more expensive.
+It generally requires the user to try out the build with different settings, a task which is time-consuming for a single build and almost insurmountable for a large set of builds with different characteristics.

 Now, each individual build will be analyzed and can be assigned between 1 and 16 CPUs, depending on how well the build utilizes multiple CPUs.
 The memory allocation will be adapted to minimize the amount of unused memory.